 - D. Materials and Storage.
 The storage of equipment, materials, or goods shall be permitted in connection with a home occupation provided such storage complies with the following standards: - 1.
 All equipment, materials, or goods shall be stored completely within the space designated for home occupation activities and not visible from the public right-of-way. - 2.
 Only those materials or goods that are utilized or produced in connection with the home occupation may be stored within the dwelling unit or accessory building. - 3.
 All flammable or combustible compounds, products, or materials shall be maintained and utilized in compliance with fire code. - 4.
-The frequency of home deliveries should be comparable to that of a single-family home without a home occupation associated with the residence. - E. Nameplates.
+The frequency of home deliveries should be comparable to that of a single-family home without a home occupation associated with the residence. - 5.
+A home occupation permit application (including a site plan) shall be supplied to and approved by the city of Yakima planning division prior to operation of any home occupation. - E. Nameplates.
 Only one nameplate shall be allowed.
 It may display the name of the occupant and/or the name of the home occupation (e.g., John Jones, Accountant).
 The nameplate shall be attached to the dwelling, but shall not exceed two square feet in area or be illuminated. - F. Application Fee and Review Period.
 Application for a home occupation shall be made in accordance with the provisions of YMC Chapter 15.11, except as noted, and shall be accompanied by the appropriate filing fee.
-The administrative official may accept an aerial photo of the site in lieu of a site plan when the aerial photo clearly shows all structures and parking areas and no new construction or site modifications are proposed. - G. Unclassified Home Occupation-Review by the Hearing Examiner.
-Home occupations not listed in Table 4-2 shall be reviewed by the hearing examiner in accordance with the provisions of YMC Chapter 15.22; provided, any unclassified home occupation permitted after review and decision by the hearing examiner in a particular district shall be allowed only as a Class (2) or (3) use. - H. Home Occupations Not Permitted.
+The administrative official may accept an aerial photo of the site waive part or all in lieu of the requirements for a site plan for Class (1) home occupations when the aerial photo clearly shows all structures and parking areas and no new construction or site modifications are proposed. - G. Unclassified Home Occupation-Review by the Hearing Examiner.
+Home occupations not listed in Table 4-2 shall be reviewed by the hearing examiner in accordance with the provisions of YMC Chapter 15.22; provided, any unclassified home occupation permitted after review and decision by the hearing examiner in a particular district shall be allowed only as a Class (2) or (3) use.

+- H. Home Occupations Not Permitted.
 The following uses, by the nature of their operation or investment, have a pronounced tendency, once started, to increase beyond the limits permitted for home occupations and impair the use and value of a residentially zoned area for residential purposes.
-Therefore, the uses listed below shall not be permitted as home occupations: - 1.
-Auto repair; - 2.
-Antique shop or gift shop; - 3.
-Kennel; - 4.
-Veterinary clinic or hospital;
+Therefore, the uses listed below shall not be permitted as home occupations:

-- 5. Painting of vehicles, trailers or boats: - 6.
-Large appliance repair including stoves, refrigerators, washers and dryers; - 7.
-Upholstering; - 8.
-Machine and sheet metal shops; - 9.
-Martial arts school: - 10.
-Taxidermist: - 11.
-Two-way radio and mobile telephone system sales and service; - 12.
-Vehicle sign painting (except for the application of decals). - I. Denial of Application for a Home Occupation.
+- 1. Auto repair;

+- 2. Antique shop or gift shop;

+- 3. Kennel;

+- 4. Veterinary clinic or hospital;

+- 5. Painting of vehicles, trailers or boats;

+- 6. Large appliance repair including stoves, refrigerators, washers and dryers;

+- 7. Upholstering;

+- 8. Machine and sheet metal shops;

+- 9. Martial arts school;

+- 10. Taxidermist;

+- 11. Two-way radio and mobile telephone system sales and service;

+- 12. Vehicle sign painting (except for the application of decals).

+- I. Denial of Application for a Home Occupation.
 An application for a home occupation shall be denied if the administrative official finds that either the application or record fails to establish compliance with the provisions of this chapter.
-When any application is denied, the administrative officer shall state the specific reasons and cite the specific provisions and sections of this title on which the denial is based. - J. Parking.
-The administrative official shall determine parking requirements for home occupations, as provided by YMC 15.06.040(B).
-This determination may be guided by, but not restricted by, the standards of YMC Chapter 15.06.
+When any application is denied, the administrative officer shall state the specific reasons and cite the specific provisions and sections of this title on which the denial is based.

+- J. Parking.
+The administrative official shall determine parking requirements for home occupations, as provided by YMC $\underline{15.06.040}$ (B).
+This determination may be guided by, but not restricted by, the standards of YMC Chapter $\underline{15.06}$.